mojitoj/hotaru-swarm/README.md

   * `$export` operations.
   * `application/fhir+ndjson` format for exported data.

+The following extensions not currently defined by the draft specifications are supported:
+  * Wildcard `_typeFilter` which apply to all returned results.
+For example `*?_security=N` will apply this filter to all the exported results.

 ## Use
 To initiate a bulk export job, send a `GET` request similar to the following: